Key Takeaways

 What Portrait Care Does Well

-Portrait Care also includes billing and payment features designed for aesthetic businesses, and appointment scheduling.
+Portrait Care also includes billing, payment features, and appointment scheduling designed for aesthetic businesses.
 These are core requirements for any practice management tool, and a platform built exclusively around aesthetics may have designed these workflows with sector-specific nuance.

 Where Portrait Care Falls Short